 5.7.
-Testing score constraints with JUnit
+Testing score constraints

 It's recommended to write a unit test for each score constraint individually to check that it behaves correctly.
+Different score calculation types come with different tools for testing.
+For more, see testing constraint streams or testing Drools constraints.